IBM/event-streams/_docs/02-installing/02-planning.md

 ## Namespaces

-Create namespaces to organize your {{site.data.reuse.long_name}} deployments and control user access to them.
-When you deploy {{site.data.reuse.long_name}}, you should choose a namespace which is dedicated to {{site.data.reuse.long_name}}.
-This is because {{site.data.reuse.long_name}} uses network security policies to restrict network connections between its internal components.
-In {{site.data.reuse.icp}}, applications are created under namespaces in the deployed {{site.data.reuse.icp}} clusters.
-For more information, see [how to create namespaces](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.1/user_management/create_project.html).
+You must use a namespace that is dedicated to your {{site.data.reuse.short_name}} deployment.
+This is required because {{site.data.reuse.short_name}} uses network security policies to restrict network connections between its internal components.

+If you plan to have multiple {{site.data.reuse.short_name}} instances, create namespaces to organize your {{site.data.reuse.long_name}} deployments into, and control user access to them.

+You must have the `ibm-restricted-psp` PodSecurityPolicy selected for the target namespace.

+To create a namespace, you must have the Cluster administrator role.
+See the {{site.data.reuse.icp}} documentation for more information about [creating namespaces](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.1/user_management/create_project.html).

 ## Persistent storage

 Persistence is not enabled by default, so no persistent volumes are required.
 Enable persistence if you want messages in topics and configuration settings to be retained in the event of a restart.
 You should enable persistence for production use and whenever you want your data to survive a restart.

-If you plan to have persistent volumes, [consider the disk space capacity](../capacity-planning/) required for storage.
+If you plan to have persistent volumes, [consider the disk space](../capacity-planning/) required for storage.

 If persistence is enabled, each Kafka broker and ZooKeeper server requires one physical volume each.
 You either need to create a [persistent volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#static) for each Kafka broker and ZooKeeper server, or specify a storage class that supports [dynamic provisioning](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#dynamic).
 Kafka and ZooKeeper can use different storage classes to control how physical volumes are allocated.

-See the {{site.data.reuse.icp}} documentation for information about [creating persistent volumes](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.1/manage_cluster/pv_land.html) and [creating a storage class that supports dynamic provisioning](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.1/manage_cluster/sc_land.html).
+See the {{site.data.reuse.icp}} documentation for information about [creating persistent volumes](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.1/manage_cluster/pv_land.html) and [creating a storage class](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.1/manage_cluster/sc_land.html) that supports dynamic provisioning.
 For both, you must have the {{site.data.reuse.icp}} Cluster administrator role.

 **Important:** When creating persistent volumes to use with {{site.data.reuse.long_name}}, ensure you set **Access mode** to `ReadWriteOnce`.